 Bits Name Function

 [31:5] - Reserved.

 [4] DIS_DVM Disable DVM.
 When this bit is set to 1, the corresponding node does not participate in DVM invalidation.
-Set this bit to 1 to improve performance if the node is slow to respond to invalidations issued over DTI.
-Note ---- This bit is ignored for connected DTI-ATS masters, because they never participate in DVM invalidation.
+Set this bit to 1 to improve performance if the node is slow to respond to invalidations that are issued over DTI.

 [3:2] - Reserved.

 [1:0] PRI_LEVEL Priority level.
 This field indicates the priority level of the corresponding node.
 Translation requests from a node with a higher priority level are normally progressed before requests from a node with a lower priority level.